The final ISAP has been adopted!

 Suggested use of the ISAP Highlights Report is as quick reference of each topic in the ISAP framework without having to carry around the 500 pages of supplemental technical description and information.

-ISAP Full Technical Report with Appendices
+Technical Report - Appendices

-Appendix C: Climate Action & Clean Energy
+Appendix C: Climate Action and Clean Energy

 Climate action refers generally to reducing greenhouse gas (GHG) emissions, the main cause of global warming and climate change effects.
 GHG emissions are generally caused by energy and fuel use from fossil fuels.
 The documents in Appendix C relate to community-wide GHG emissions inventory data and strategies for reduction of emissions.